joaquimnetocel/svelte-datatables-net/README.md

 | `propColumn`       | COLUMN TO SORT.                                                                                                                                                      | `keyof Generic`                      | YES      | -                                           |
 | `propIconSize`     | SIZE OF THE SORT ICON                                                                                                                                                | `number`                             | NO       | 10                                          |
 | `propSortFunction` | A COMPARE FUNCTION THAT SPECIFIES THE SORT ORDER. ([MORE DETAILS HERE](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)) | `(a: Generic, b: Generic) => number` | NO       | A STANDARD FUNCTION TO SORT ALPHABETICALLY. |

-## EXAMPLES AND DEVELOPING

-ONCE YOU'VE INSTALLED THE DEPENDENCIES WITH `npm install`, START A DEVELOPMENT SERVER TO RUN THE EXAMPLES IN THE `routes` FOLDER WITH `npm run dev`.